MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/get-started/control-install2.md

     [HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Outlook\Options\General]
     "HideNewOutlookToggle"=dword:00000001

-More details are available in the [Enable or disable access to the new Outlook for Windows](/deployoffice/enable-disable-new-outlook-windows) article.
+More details are available in [Enable or disable access to the new Outlook for Windows](/exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/enable-disable-employee-access-new-outlook#use-the-registry-to-enable-or-disable-the-new-outlook-toggle-in-outlook-desktop).

 ## Block new Outlook preinstall on Windows